jkrems/import/README.md

 Not much to see here.
 Basically just a port of the latest d8 import resolution stuff to node.

-When everything worked, `../node/node index.js` will print:
+When everything worked, `../node/node --require . app.js` will print:

 ```
 From other.js